MarkNjunge/nest-boilerplate/README.md

 [class-validator](https://www.npmjs.com/package/class-validator) and [class-transformer](https://www.npmjs.com/package/class-transformer) are used to validate request bodies.

-See [class-validator decorators](https://www.npmjs.com/package/class-validator#validation-decorators) for available validation options
+See [class-validator decorators](https://www.npmjs.com/package/class-validator#validation-decorators) for available validation options.

 An example of a response to an invalid body: